anthill-platform/anthill/Readme.md

 cd dev/osx
 ./setup_discovery.sh
 ```
-7. Finally, select `all` run configuration, hit Run
+7. Finally, stop the previous configuration, select `all` run configuration, hit Run

 <div align="center">
 <img src="https://user-images.githubusercontent.com/1666014/32844921-379a61a6-ca2c-11e7-8640-3a4403a30187.png" height="24">
 </div>
 <br>

-8. Open `http://localhost:9500` in your browser
+8. Open [http://localhost:9500](http://localhost:9500) in your browser
 9. Press "Proceed", login using username `root` and password `anthill`.
 10. You should see something like this: